 Project overview

 This project will remove a fish passage barrier on State Route 104 at Lyon Creek just west of 35th Avenue Northeast in Lake Forest Park.
-Contractor crews working for WSDOT will upgrade an existing 6-foot by 4-foot box culvert with a 24-foot-wide structure.
-This new structure has the potential to open over 7.5 miles of habitat for Chinook, coho, steelhead, sockeye, sea-run cutthroat and resident trout.
+Contractor crews working for WSDOT will replace an existing 6-foot-by-4-foot box culvert with a new 24-foot-wide structure.
+This new structure has the potential to open more than 7.5 miles of habitat for Chinook, coho, steelhead, sockeye, sea-run cutthroat and resident trout.

 What to expect

-Construction on the SR 104 Lyon Creek fish passage project began in July 2025.
-It is projected to be fully complete in late fall 2025.
+Construction on the SR 104 Lyon Creek fish passage project began in early July 2025.
+It is projected to be complete in late fall 2025, although final paving and permanent lane striping could shift into spring 2026, depending on the weather.

 Bicycle and pedestrians will follow a signed detour using 35th Avenue Northeast and Northeast 190th Street during the 35-day closure on SR 104/Ballinger Way NE.